If you’re wondering how to get started as an International House Sitter, this page has advice and recommendations based upon our years of experience!

-Is it Accurate to Think of House Sitting as Free Lodging?
+Is it Accurate to Think of House Sits as Free Lodging?

 Is There Any Training or Preparation on How to Become a House Sitter?

-The benefits are numerous: you’ll get a comprehensive basis of knowledge and skills to differentiate yourself from the big numbers of other potential house sitters, and you’ll have access to an Inner Circle of Academy graduates who support each other and refer awesome international house sits among the small group.
-Learn more here.
+The benefits are numerous: you’ll get a comprehensive basis of knowledge and skills to differentiate yourself from the big numbers of other potential house sitters, and you’ll have access to an Inner Circle of Academy graduates who support each other and refer awesome international house sits among the small group,

 The Setup to Standout kit provides just the right balance of information to ensure you get started as an international house sitter with confidence that you’ll choose just the right house sit.
 You’ll quickly get up to speed, and then you can build on your base of knowledge later with the Academy if you prefer.
 Click here to learn more.

-Is it True that International House Sitting is Super Competitive?
+Is Landing an International House Sitting Assignment Super Competitive?

-What if I am Unsure About Becoming an International House Sitter?
+What if I am Unsure About International House Sitting?